kheeb/RegexForHEX/README.md

 In the case of matching HEX values, the string must match the 3 or 6 character pattern of a HEX value prior to the $ anchor.
 This character pattern will be elaborated upon in the section on Quantifiers.

 ### Quantifiers

+Quantifier: ?

+Code Snippet: `/^#?`

+Description: The ? character implies a boolean value: true or false, 0 or 1.
+Usually this makes the symbol preceding the ? optional.

+Example: This symbol could be used to distinguish between spelling differences in British and American English (such as colour and color).
+The regex would check for colou?r, with the u being optional since it precedes the ? quantifier.

+For matching HEX values in this regex, the quantifier ? tells us that the preceding # is optional, therefore the octothorp may or may not appear in the beginning of the string.

+Quantifier: {}

+Code Snippet: `[a-f0-9]{6}`
+Code Snippet: `[a-f0-9]{3}`

+Description: This quantifier specifies how many times the preceding pattern matches.
+Typically, the quantifiers are greedy, which means the regex will match as many occurances of the indicated pattern as possible.
+If a ? character is appended, then the quantifier becomes lazy, meaning that the regex would match as few patterns as possible.
+Within this regex, the quantifier is greedy.

+Example: `7{3}` indicates that 7 must be repeated 3 times.
+The matching string must be 777.

+In this regex, {6} requires that there be 6 instances of the string in the bracket expression before it, meaning that this quantifier allows exactly 6 characters in a string composed of any characters a-f and/or integers between 0-9.
+The {3} indicates that there are 3 instances of the string in that preceding bracket expression, implying that this quantifier will allow exactly 3 characters in the string that contain characters between a-f and/or integers between 0-9.

 ### Grouping Constructs

+Grouping and Capturing: ()

+Code Snippet `([a-f0-9]{6}|[a-f0-9]{3})`

+Description: The () groups the regular expression contained between them.
+This grouping will treat multiple characters as a single unit.
+This is useful for when a developer may desire to extract information within other programming languages into an array.
+Values can be accessed using an index on the results of that match.

+Example: (test){3} will match testtesttest.
+The unit of characters 'test' would have to repeat 3 times due to the quantifier.

+Within this regular expression, the grouped expression is a bracket expression, which is further explained below.
+The end string anchor $ is applied to this grouping in this regex.

 ### Bracket Expressions

+Bracket Expression: []

+Code Snippet: `[a-f0-9]`

+Description: Bracket expressions look to match a specific pattern of characters defined inside the brackets, such as symbols, alphabetic, numeric, or special characters.
+Typically a hyphen is used when describing a range of characters, such as `[a-z]`.

+Example: [a-c 1-3] indicates that the string must include at least 1 character that is between a-c (a, b, or c) or 1-3 (1, 2, or 3).

+Within this regex, the bracket expression [] requires the matching string to have any lowercase character between a-f or any integer between 0-9.

 ### Character Classes